Cryptocurrencies: The Past, Present and Future

 Generation-Z will see self-banking as normal.
 Mobile Crypto wallets will be integrated into smartphones and other personal smart devices.
 In fact, HTC is already making a smartphone that will have a universal crypto wallet and a built-in native node.

-In the ever-growing crypto exchange market, companies like Digitex Futures will take futures trading to new heights.
+In the ever-growing crypto exchange market, futures trading websites like Digitex Futures will take trading to new heights.
 Our mold-breaking platform has no trading fees.
 This will lower the barrier to entry for all types of investors interested in gaining exposure in the crypto futures market.

 Cryptocurrencies Around the World